-Small popup campers have long enjoyed popularity thanks to their ease of towing, and reasonably low purchase price, as well as a low overall cost of ownership.
+Small pop-up campers have long enjoyed popularity thanks to their ease of towing, reasonably low purchase price, and low overall cost of ownership.

-These popup campers are generally minimalistic, but the material build quality to last for many years to come.
+These pop-up campers are generally minimalistic, but the material builds quality to last for many years to come.

-If this sounds like what you are in the market for, then you might be wondering what are some of the best small and lightweight popup campers?
+If this sounds like what you are in the market for, you might wonder what some of the best small and lightweight pop-up campers are.

-With all that said, lets dive into some good best pop up camper which ideal for Smaller Tow Vehicles.
+With all that said, let’s dive into some good best pop-up camper ideal for Smaller Tow Vehicles.

 Lightweight pop up campers are very popular with families who enjoy the RV lifestyle but don’t want to stay in a tent or invest in a large, gas-guzzling tow vehicle.